Join Virtual JavaScript Days 2026 and Get a Free Participation Certificate – Register Now!

 Step 5: Long-term support assessment

 Review each framework’s release schedule, backward compatibility policies, and enterprise support options.
 Consider the total cost of framework upgrades across the application’s expected lifecycle.
-Frameworks with frequent breaking changes generate ongoing maintenance cost that compounds over years, while frameworks with predictable, well-supported release cycles let teams plan upgrade work in advance rather than reacting to surprise releases.
+Frameworks with frequent breaking changes generate ongoing maintenance costs that compound over years, while frameworks with predictable, well-supported release cycles let teams plan upgrade work in advance rather than reacting to surprise releases.

 Step 6: Total cost of ownership calculation